Tominous/amazon-pay-wordpress-plugin/readme.txt

 License URI: http://www.apache.org/licenses/LICENSE-2.0

-Pay with Amazon Express Checkout for Wordpress
+Amazon Pay Express Checkout for Wordpress

 == Description ==

-A simple WordPress extension that lets you add a Pay with Amazon button to your site.
+A simple WordPress extension that lets you add an Amazon Pay Express Checkout button to your site.

 == Installation ==